SickSAMA/upline-web/README.md

 ## Config Public Env Variables

-Create `.env.local | .env.development.local | .env.production.local` in local directory to override the default envs (all).
+Create `.env.local` in local directory to override the default envs.

-To create new public envs (browser accessible), put them into `.env | .env.development | .env.production`

-To create new node envs, put them into `.github/workflows/CICD.yml`
+To create new public envs, put them into `.env.local & .env (stag) & .env-production (prod)`

 ## Learn More